Catching up with our recent International Baccalaureate Graduates

 Luana was at the school since 2020 and recently graduated achieving the highest mark of 45/45 in IB.
 Luana shared what her IB experience was like “Two years ago I left my high school in Brazil and went straight into IB at AIS.
 At that time I didn’t understand what IB was and as I started the course, I realized that to maintain my high academic standards I would have to work hard.
 And that’s what I did.
 I gave my best every day to overcome the challenges of a new language and country, which didn’t come without anxiety.
 Fortunately, I met some special people at AIS that made my IB journey more enjoyable; such as Mr Semaan, with whom I found support; and Miss Hlawatsch and Miss Torres, with whom I found kindness and warmth.
 But truly, I am grateful for everyone involved in the past two years because the number of things that I learned about myself and the world is beyond measure.”

-IB DP students study six subjects (three at a higher level, and three at the standard level) and are assessed continuously for the duration of the programme.
+IB DP students study six subjects (three at a higher level, and three at the standard level) and are assessed continuously for the duration of the program.
 In addition to the 6 subjects, students are also expected to complete a course referred to as Theory Of Knowledge (TOK), create an Extended Essary (EE) and also engage in Creativity, Action and Service (CAS).
 An IB education builds critical thinking, communication skills and problem-solving within a context of international mindedness.

 Do Universities accept IB students?

-The International Baccalaureate Diploma Programme (IBDP) is accepted by the vast majority of the world’s leading universities and colleges.
+The International Baccalaureate Diploma Program (IBDP) is accepted by the vast majority of the world’s leading universities and colleges.
 It is an alternative to HSC and GCE A level curriculum, and in Singapore is it the most common curriculum for global citizens.

 How does IB prepare students for University?